Projections, Pseudo-Stopping Times and the Immersion Property: Main results and applications

-Before proceeding to the proof of \autoref{gstoping}, we show that in fact any random time $\tau$ can be written as a barrier hitting time of an $\ff$-adapted increasing process given the appropriate barrier.
+Before proceeding to the proof of Theorem \ref{gstoping}, we show that in fact any random time $\tau$ can be written as a barrier hitting time of an $\ff$-adapted increasing process given the appropriate barrier.
 We refer the reader to Remark 3.2 in Gapeev \cite{G} where the author considers the situation where the process $A^o$ is strictly increasing.
-We will demonstrate this result with no assumptions on $A^o$. \bl A random time $\tau$ can be written as the barrier hitting time of the process $A^o$ with the barrier $A^o_\tau$, that is $\tau = \inf\seq{t>0 : A^o_t \geq A^o_\tau}.$ \begin{proof} We first define another random time $\tau^*$ by setting \bde \tau^* := \inf\seq{t>0 : A^o_t \geq A^o_\tau}. \ede To see that $\tau^* = \tau$ (it is obvious that $\tau^* \leq \tau$), we use Lemma 4.2 of \cite{J2} which states that the left-support of the measure $dA$, i.e.,
+We will demonstrate this result with no assumptions on $A^o$. \begin{lemma} A random time $\tau$ can be written as the barrier hitting time of the process $A^o$ with the barrier $A^o_\tau$, that is $\tau = \inf\{t>0 : A^o_t \geq A^o_\tau\}.$ \end{lemma} \begin{proof} We first define another random time $\tau^*$ by setting